Street Sharks: United Kingdom

 In 1996, BMG Video released three VHS tapes in the United Kingdom, featuring the same episodes as the U.S. VHS's, although the first tape was retitled as Jawsome!.

 In 2004, Anchor Bay U.K. released a single-DVD/VHS volume featuring the first 4 episodes.

 In 2005, Avenue Entertainment released two DVD volumes containing two episodes each: Volume 1 featured "Sharkbite" and "Shark Fight" and Volume 2 featured "Sky Sharks" and "Shark of Steel".

 Tie-in products

+Comics

 In 1996, Archie Comics released a small number of comic books based on Street Sharks.
 These included a three-issue miniseries which adapted the first three episodes of the cartoon, and an ongoing comic series, which lasted three issues.

-A new Street Sharks limited comic series from IDW Publishing is scheduled to launch in September 2025 for the 30th anniversary.
-The series is written by Stephanie Williams with art by Ariel Medel, and will run for five issues.
+Another Street Sharks limited comic book series from IDW Publishing was released in 2025.
+The series was written by Stephanie Williams with art by Ariel Medel and Philip Murphy, and ran for five issues.